Emilia Kyrkkö: International play

 Kyrkkö served as the flag bearer for Finland in the opening ceremony of the 2020 Winter Youth Olympics in Lausanne.
 She participated in the 3x3 mixed NOC tournament as the only female ice hockey player representing Finland at the 2020 Winter Youth Olympics.
 With Team Black, a mixed National Olympic Committee (NOC) team of thirteen players from thirteen nations, she won a silver medal in the tournament.

 As a junior ice hockey player with the Finnish national under-18 team, Kyrkkö participated in the 2022 IIHF U18 Women's World Championship.
 She played in four of Finland's five games, securing two shutouts in that span, and recorded a cumulative save percentage of 95.86, the best save percentage of all tournament goaltenders playing more than forty percent of their team's minutes.
 Her excellent performance helped Finland claim a bronze medal victory and Kyrkkö was selected Best Goaltender by the tournament directorate and named to the Media All Star team.

 The following year, Kyrkkö was named to Finland's senior national team for the 2023 IIHF Women's World Championship as the third goaltender behind Anni Keisala and Sanni Ahola.
 She did not play in any games during the tournament.

+On 2 January 2026, she was named to Finland's roster to compete at the 2026 Winter Olympics.